ctechfilmuniversity/lecture_eidp/01_sessions/09/README.md

 # Session 09 - Jumping Game Step 08 - Game States

-Go over the solution from the class, which adds an enemy, stops the flying and adds sound and understand it well.
+Go over the [solution from the class](https://www.openprocessing.org/sketch/1066944), which adds an enemy and adds sound and understand it well.
 Add these aspects also to your solution or start with the [given solution](https://www.openprocessing.org/sketch/1066944).

 ## Assignment